-To keep the CO Alarm in good working order:
+To keep the CO Alarm working properly:

-- · Test it every week using the Test/Silence button. - Vacuum the CO Alarm cover once a month, using the soft brush attachment.
-Never use water, cleaners, or solvents, since these may damage the unit.
-Test the CO Alarm again after vacuuming. - Replace the batteries when the CO Alarm "chirps" about every minute (the low battery warning).
+- Test it every week as described in "Weekly Testing." - Vacuum the CO Alarm cover at least once a month, using the soft brush attachment.
+Never use water, cleaners, or solvents, since they may damage the unit.
+Test the Alarm again after vacuuming.